sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Changelog/HOME.md

 - Template: add pattern template to github issue tracker and update labels
 - Productivity: Essay on agile software development
 - Programming: Patterns on writing clean code
     - Baptize your code: the value of giving code artifacts proper names
 - Productivity: Patterns on doing things and making progressing
     - Add Return on Investment pattern
     - Add OPERAS method pattern
 - Add a Glossary containing terminology used in this tome
-- Add LUA filter to include pagebreaks into the markdown
+- Add LUA filter to include page breaks into the markdown
 - GitOps: Quality of life gitops updates:
     - Add Issue template for pattern suggestions
     - Add Issue template for Learning Resource recommendations/Reviews
     - Add labels
     - Add contributors automation
 - Automation:
     - Add JustDoIt script
     - Add script to create new section directory structure and empty files

 #### Deleted